robinmetral/website/pages/notes/10-shorts-from-la-fete-du-court.md

 ## 5. Imbued Life (12<span aria-label=" min">'</span>, 2019), by Ivana Bošnjak and Thomas Johnson

 Complete opposite of the previous one: I LOVED the stop-motion animation here, but wasn't particularly amazed by the story.
 Maybe I didn't get it?
-[Let me know](/contact/) what you think.

 You can rent this on [Vimeo On Demand](https://vimeo.com/ondemand/imbuedlife) for less than 1 €.
 Trailer: